 1. Smooth-Wheeled Rollers

-It is used for the compaction of crushed rock, sands, gravels, and other granular materials.
-In general, they’re not suited to silts or clays but they can be used for compaction of these materials.
+It is used for the compaction of crushed rock, sand, gravel, and other granular materials.
+In general, they’re not suited to silts or clays but they can be used for the compaction of these materials.

 The performance of smooth-wheeled rollers compaction equipment depends on the mass of the roller, width, and diameter of the rolls.
 Safety issues need to be considered when using these rollers on wet roads with cross-fall.